TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

             fi
             local async_inst=$(manta-oneach -J -z "$an_inst" 'curl -s http://localhost:5433/state | json zkstate.async.-1.zoneId' | json result.stdout)
             if [[ -z "$async_inst" ]]; then
-                echo "error: postgres shard $shard does not have an async member" continue
+                echo "error: postgres shard $shard does not have an async member (the commands below assume there is one)" continue
             fi
             echo "postgres shard $shard async: $async_inst"